 - 1 Licenses and Permits: Significant revision to the Alcoholic Beverage Code would be required to minimize the number of licenses TABC administers.
 According to Sunset's report, the piecemeal approach taken to changes in the alcoholic beverage industry has resulted in the number of licenses/permits tripling since 1935.
 Simplifying the code and consolidating the number of licenses would improve the efficiency of the Licensing Program and would reduce regulatory burdens on TABC and the industry. - 2 Fee Structure: According to Sunset's Report, the licensing fees assessed by TABC are set in the Alcoholic Beverage Code.
 TABC may collect surcharges in order to cover increased regulatory costs.
 According to Sunset's report, neither has been reviewed and updated comprehensively across beer, ale, wine, and liquor.
-Sunset's recommendations include removing specific fees from statute and allow TABC to review and update the license/permit fees as needed.
+Sunset's recommendations include adopting a single fee per license and requiring TABC to periodically review and update the licensing fee schedule.

 - 1 Industry Growth: As the alcoholic beverage industry continues to expand, the demand for license processing has increased.
 According to TABC, the number of active licenses has increased by almost 37 percent from FY 2009 to FY 2018; however, the number of FTEs have not increased with the workload. - 2 Regulatory Structure: According to TABC, a single business may require multiple permits and licenses in order to operate and industry members may not apply for all the appropriate permits and licenses their operation requires, which may result in administrative action.
 The separation between malt liquor (ale) and beer creates additional challenges for the licensing program.
 Technology: The agency's aging technology infrastructure presents a major challenge for TABC's Licensing program as well as the - 3 alcoholic beverage industry.
 In FY 2018, TABC processed 16,000 original, first-time license applications.
 In FY 2018, TABC's Licensing Program processed 88,481 individual applications (original, renewal, supplemental and temporary applications), issuing 76,105 licenses.
 Current technical limitations require these applications to be submitted on paper, which is time consuming for TABC employees and the industry.
-TABC requests an Exceptional Item for \$7.4 million in General Revenue for Licensing and Tax Collection Technology Replacement.
-The Exceptional Item would allow for industry members to submit permit/license applications and fees online, eliminating a cumbersome paper process.
-The funding would also allow TABC employees to review and approve applications electronically, significantly reducing manual data-entry.
+Recommendations include \$7.4 million in General Revenue for Licensing and Tax Collection Technology Replacement.
+The updated technology will allow industry members to submit permit/license applications and fees online, eliminating a cumbersome paper process.
+The funding will also allow TABC employees to review and approve applications electronically, significantly reducing manual data-entry.

 1 In FY 2018, the average number of days to approve an original primary license/permit was approximately 52 days, which was 16 days over TABC's target performance.
-According to TABC, decreasing the average number of days to 30 would require upgraded software and an automated approval system, as requested in the Exceptional Item for Licensing and Tax Technology Replacement.
+According to TABC, decreasing the average number of days to 30 would require upgraded software and an automated approval system.
 TABC estimates that the licensing approval performance will begin to improve in FY 2021 once the upgrades have been completed.

-Strategic Fiscal Review Appendix 5b: Program Summary - House (Includes Programs from All Funding Sources - Both Inside and Outside the State Treasury)
+Strategic Fiscal Review Appendix 5b: Program Summary - Senate

+(Includes Programs from All Funding Sources - Both Inside and Outside the State Treasury)